labib1910024/ECE-4124_1910024/Lab_04.md

 ```
 The sampling frequency or sampling rate s_rate = 100 is the average number of samples obtained in one second that means samples per second thus s_period = 1 / s_rate.
 Then stem() function and plot is used to represent the graphical view.

 There is a formula for quantization of signal.
 Here number of bits = 4 .
+Here is the formula:

 ```matlab